Gaixample

 The Gaixample, a portmanteau of gai (gay) and eixample (extension), ([ɡəˈʃamplə]) is the nickname of a central area in Barcelona's Eixample district where, since the end of the 20th century, many gay shops, bars, discos and restaurants have existed.
-Many LGBTs have settled in this area of the Catalan capital, making it a mecca for LGBT tourists, mainly at night-time.
+Many LGBT people have settled in this area of the Catalan capital, making it a mecca for LGBT tourists, mainly at night-time.

 The Gaixample is bordered by the following streets: Carrer de Balmes, Gran Via de les Corts Catalanes, Carrer del Comte d'Urgell and Carrer d'Aragó.
 Carrer Diputació between the streets of Aribau and Villarroel has a greater density of gay businesses.
 Rainbow flags can be seen sometimes in this area.

 Several gay-friendly hotels operate in the area.